Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Acknowledgments

 \section{Acknowledgments}

-This study was sponsored by the Defense Advanced Research Projects Agency (DARPA) under cooperative agreement No. N660012324006 and by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) under award number R01EB026299.
+This study was sponsored by the Defense Advanced Research Projects Agency (N660012324006) and by the National Institute of Biomedical Imaging and Bioengineering (R01EB026299).
 The content of the information does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.